DEVITY-IOT/devity-iot.github.io/website/docs/intro.md

 Use your workstation as "device".
 Overall goals.
-manuell steps will be automeated in production
+manuell steps will be automeated in production.
 For further questions and technical support contact Christoph

+## Story

 ## Getting Started

 What do we need?

-## Whats in it?

-MQTT Client